aneisch/follow_me_appdaemon/README.md

 ## How it works

 You can define an instance of the app in your apps.yaml file for every "group" of leader/follower you have.
+When the leader turns on, the follower will, well... follow!
+Same goes for off.
+You can also make the follower assume the inverted state of the leader.
+Only works with on/off state.

 ## App configuration